DAVIDSAMIRCIOCOIU/groupOne/use-cases/use-case-21.md

-# USE CASE: 4 Produce a Report on all capital cities in a given continent.
+# USE CASE: 4 Produce a Report on the top n capital cities in a given continent.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As the organisation i want to be able to sort all the capital cities in a continent by largest population to smallest so that i can compare capital population.
+As the user i want to be able to make a report of the top N populated capital cities in a continent, where N is provided by the me, so that i can check most populated capitals.

 ### Scope